Symphony for Organ No. 5

 The Symphony for Organ No. 5 in F minor, Op.
-42, No. 1, was composed by Charles-Marie Widor in 1879, with numerous revisions published by the composer in later years.
-The full symphony lasts for about 35 minutes.
+42, No. 1, is an organ symphony composed by Charles-Marie Widor between 1878 and 1879, whilst he was the organist at Saint-Sulpice in Paris.
+It was first performed in public on 19 October 1879, when it was played by the composer at the city's Trocadéro Palace.
+Following its initial publication, Widor made changes to the work in four subsequent editions.
+The full symphony lasts for about 35 minutes, and was recorded by Widor in April 1932.